Amita Malik: Childhood

-Amita Malik was born into a Bengali family in Guwahati, Assam.
-When she was 21 days old, a car she was travelling in collided with another car in which Mahatma Gandhi was sitting.
+Amita Malik was born in 1921, in Guwahati, Assam.

-The very first film she saw in her life was The Gold Rush by Charlie Chaplin screened by the nuns of Loreto Convent Shillong.
+The first film she ever saw was The Gold Rush by Charlie Chaplin, screened by the nuns of Loreto Convent Shillong.

 Career

-She joined All India Radio at Lucknow at a salary of 100 rupees per month.
+In 1944, Malik joined All India Radio at Lucknow.
 She presented the weekly lunch hour programme of European music on Saturdays.
-In 1944, she applied for the advertised post of programme assistant and was posted to All India Radio's Delhi station.
-She was the only Indian film critic to interview many important film celebrities and directors such as Ingmar Bergman and Marlon Brando.
+The same year, she applied for the advertised post of programme assistant and was posted to All India Radio's Delhi station.

 Amita Malik was the first reporter to interview Indira Gandhi when she unexpectedly became Prime Minister of India after Lal Bahadur Shastri's death in Tashkent.

-Fellowship to study in Canada

-She was awarded the first fellowship of the Canadian Women's Press Club which arranged accommodation for her with their members for 10 months in 1960.
+Malik was awarded the first fellowship of the Canadian Women's Press Club which arranged accommodation for her with their members for 10 months in 1960.
 Among others, she interviewed Satyajit Ray, Elia Kazan, Akira Kurosawa, Marlon Brando, David Niven, and Alfred Hitchcock.

-Campaign against foreigners in saris

-In 1960 Malik launched a campaign against foreigners in saris.
+In 1960, Malik launched a campaign against foreigners in saris.
 "If there is anything uglier than an Indian matron in bulging jeans," she said, "it is a white woman.
 Tall, angular and with straw-colored hair, wearing a Dacca sari.
 Foreign wives fondly imagine that they look beautiful in saris, when they would look miles better in gingham."

 Removal of restrictions on foreign press during Emergency

 Amita Malik was responsible for getting the censorship curbs on foreign media during the Indian Emergency lifted.

-"During emergency, Malik met Gandhi at her office in South Block.
-What do you think of the present state of the media in India," the Prime Minister asked.

-'Do you want me to be frank or do you want me to be polite?
-"Of course, I want you to be frank," the Prime Minister told Malik.'`I do not know what came over me but I immediately launched into a graphic description of the state of terror which was then prevailing in the media..."

-'I don't want to sound like a kingmaker, but it is a fact that the very next day the curbs on the foreign press were lifted,"Malik claims."

 Campaigns against misuse of media

-In 1989 she launched a campaign against the misuse of India's state owned media which had been converted into the private organ of the Indian National Congress party to promote Rajiv Gandhi.
+In 1989 she launched a campaign against the misuse of India's state-owned media which had been converted into the private organ of the Indian National Congress party to promote Rajiv Gandhi.